Inao0/NewToolsInPharo/Chapters/MuTalk/MuTalk.md

     ```

 * `MTTranscriptLogger`
-This logger writes the trace to Pharo's Transcript.
+This logger writes the trace in the Pharo's Transcript.

-* `MTProgressBarLogger`
-This logger is selected by default for analysis.
-It uses a progress bar to display the progress of the analysis in real time.

 =======

-### 5. Specific cases
+### Specific cases

 #### UUID : A singleton case, or How to add tear down during the analysis

 #### Handling core classes

-### 6. Mutation Analysis - Variations on Mutation Testing
+### Mutation Analysis - Variations on Mutation Testing

 #### Ref au travail de Balsa